Haley Patillo

 Frequently Asked Questions about Lessons

 I offer scholarships.
-Students can earn up to 33% off by completing assignments.
+Students who complete over 50% of their assignments can earn up to 50% off.

 The following monthly tuition includes 30 minutes/week plus all music: